 “[Barely had] M. Lalande … time to read his memoir upon comets which may approach the earth and cause changes in their motions; but he would observe that it is impossible to assign the epochs of such events.
 The next comet whose return is expected is the one which should return in eighteen years; but it is not one of those which can hurt the earth.”

 Lalande’s denial went unheeded.
-Despite predicting no imminent demise of Paris, concerned Parisians rushed daily to his office with anxious inquiries about their fate.
+Despite predicting no imminent demise of Paris, concerned Parisians rushed daily to his office with anxious inquiries about their fate worried over the supposed comet scare that was to come.
 In fact, a number of pious people, of “whom a contemporary journal made the very rude remark that ‘they were as ignorant as they were imbecile,’ begged the Archbishop of Paris to appoint a forty days’ prayer to avert the threatened danger.”
 The Archbishop was all set to comply but then Academy members learned about it.
 They were so outraged they notified him that “he would bring ridicule upon himself and upon science if he did so.”

 It probably did not help that a few months prior, in February, a gentleman claiming to be Avant-Coureur (meaning front runner) appeared.
 He declared he was born in the heavens and asserted he was a prophet of God.
 Moreover, he began preaching “repentance and amendment.”
 He alleged Paris would be destroyed on 15 May and also stated: